jacobLandefjall/jacobLandefjall/README.md

     Strength training and staying active.

 - 🌱Currently Learning:
-I'm diving into React.js and working on an exciting group project with a team of four.
-Together, we're creating a system to rent electric bikes.
+I'm diving into React.js and working on an exciting group project with a team of two.
+Together, we're creating a real-time collaborative text-editor.

 - 💞️Open to collaborating on:
     Web development projects